Which place is cheaper, Baltimore or New Orleans?

 Baltimore gets a good bit of rain this time of year.
 It rains a lot this time of the year in New Orleans.
 New Orleans usually gets more rain in July than Baltimore.
 New Orleans gets 5.9 inches (149 mm) of rain, while Baltimore receives 4.1 inches (103 mm) of rain this time of the year.

 The autumn attracts plenty of travelers to both New Orleans and Baltimore.
-Most visitors come to New Orleans for the shopping scene and the music scene during these months.
+Most visitors come to New Orleans for the city's sights and attractions, the shopping scene, and the music scene during these months.
+Furthermore, the autumn months attract visitors to Baltimore because of the city's sights and attractions and the shopping scene.

 In October, New Orleans is generally a little warmer than Baltimore.
-Temperatures in New Orleans average around 69°F (21°C), and Baltimore stays around 57°F (14°C).
+Daily temperatures in New Orleans average around 69°F (21°C), and Baltimore fluctuates around 57°F (14°C).

 In New Orleans, it's very sunny this time of the year.
 New Orleans usually receives more sunshine than Baltimore during autumn.
 New Orleans gets 240 hours of sunny skies, while Baltimore receives 196 hours of full sun in the autumn.